gopasspw/gopass/docs/commands/show.md

 ```
 unless it is called with `gopass show -n` that would disable parsing of the body, but still hide the password, or `gopass show -f` that would show everything that was hidden, including the password.

-You can read more about secrets formats in its [documentation](docs/secrets.md).
+You can read more about secrets formats in its [documentation](../secrets.md).

-Notice that if the option `parsing` is disabled in the config, then all secrets are handled as plain secrets.
+Notice that `--noparsing` disables parsing for a single invocation, effectively
+handling the secret as a plain (unparsed) secret.
+There is no configuration
+option to disable parsing globally.